MSEL General Competition Rules

 The following regions are permitted to participate in all Middle School Esports League online events.

-All states and provinces of the United States of America are permitted to participate in Middle School Esports League online events.
+• All states and territories of the United States of America are permitted to participate in Middle School Esports League online events.